marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 <i><strong>Note</strong>: This article contains themes that may be emotionally distressing for some readers.
 If you feel you may be vulnerable, consider your wellbeing before proceeding.</i>
 </p>

 Today, I want to convince you of how awesome my sister, Aroa, was.
-We lost her in November 2023, so I wanted to condense her essence into a single post and talk about mental health.
+We lost her in November 2023, and I wanted to condense her essence into a single post and talk about mental health.

 <p>
   <div class="art-container">